 From upon the battlements of the castle walls you can look out over the city like the rulers of yore once did, and plot your global domination.
 Or, if you aren’t a huge dork, you can just take in the sweet views and then go for coffee.
 Like normal people do.

 Entrance onto the caste grounds costs €8.00 for Adults, and €5.00 for kids.
 The castle is open every day from 9:00 AM to 9:00 PM in high season, and 9:00 AM to 6:00 PM in low season.
-You can reach the castel by walking from the Rossio station on the Green Metro Line or by navigating your way on foot from Alfama.
+You can reach the castle by walking from the Rossio station on the Green Metro Line or by navigating your way on foot from Alfama.

-Things to Do in Lisbon – Hop on a Historic Tram
+Hop on a Historic Tram

-Lisbon’s network of quaint, old-fashioned trams screech up and down the narrow stone streets of the city center, infusing it with a rustic (and rusty) industrial age charm.
+Lisbon’s network of quaint, old-fashioned trams screech up and down the narrow stone streets of the city center, infusing it with a rustic (and rusty) industrial-age charm.
 If you are visiting the city for the first time you are doubtlessly going to find yourself wanting to ride, and copiously photograph, these trams.

 There are five different tram routes heading east from Alfama towards western Belem.
 The most relevant tram to tourists will be the No 28 line, which winds and lurches its way up and down central Lisbon’s most touristy hills.
 If you want to get a quick look at central Lisbon this tram line is a fantastic way of doing so.

-You might also want to consider hopping on the E18 line to head towards Belem for a half day trip out to that district (more on Belem below).
+You might also want to consider hopping on the E18 line to head towards Belem for a half-day trip out to that district (more on Belem below).

-Tickets cost €2.90 and can be purchased from the tram driver, or from coin operated ticket machines found along the routes.
+Tickets cost €2.90 and can be purchased from the tram driver, or from coin-operated ticket machines found along the routes.
 The first tram of the day is around 6:00 AM and most lines run until 11:00 PM.

 A word of caution about Lisbon’s historic trams.
-You will see signs warning you about pick pockets, and it’s definitely a good idea to pay heed to them.
+You will see signs warning you about pickpockets, and it’s definitely a good idea to pay heed to them.
 Lisbon is generally a safe city but some of the most common schemes to separate tourists from their valuables certainly do exist, particularly in the center.
 Mind your belongings when standing in crowds, or bumping against strangers, and keep your eyes on your purse or camera bag while riding the trams.

-Things to Do in Lisbon – Find Lisbon’s Vistas and Attain Spectacular Views
+Find Lisbon’s Vistas and Attain Spectacular Views

 Miradouro da Graça